Equipment

 Reach.
 This weapon adds 5 feet to your reach with this weapon.

 Special.
-A weapon with the special property has unusual rules governing its use, explained in the weapon’s description (see "Special Weapons" later in this section - below the weapon tables).
+A weapon with the special property has unusual rules governing its use, explained in the weapon’s description (see "Special Weapons" section below the weapon tables).

 Tearing.
 If you score a critical hit with this weapon, you can roll one of the weapon’s damage dice one additional time and add it to the extra damage of the critical hit.